Reactions to the assassination of John F. Kennedy: Early example of breaking news

 The somber mood across the U.S. during the weekend following Kennedy's death was evident on the broadcast airwaves.
 The assassination of President Kennedy was the longest uninterrupted news event in the history of American television until the September 11 attacks.
 By 3 p.m.
 (EST) on November 22, nearly every television station canceled their commercial schedules to stay with around-the-clock news coverage provided by the three U.S. television networks in 1963: ABC, CBS, and NBC.
-From 3 p.m. that day until November 26, all network entertainment and commercial programming ceased on U.S. television, and as such, this coverage was one of the earliest examples of what modern television viewers commonly known as a breaking news event.
+From 3 p.m. that day until November 26, all network entertainment and commercial programming ceased on U.S. television.
+This coverage was one of the earliest examples of what modern television viewers commonly known as a breaking news event.

 Overnights included taped footage of earlier news mixed with a few breaking news items.
 On Sunday night, NBC broadcast continuous live coverage of mourners passing the flag-draped bier in the Capitol rotunda as an estimated 250,000 people filed by.
 On November 24, a concert performance of Gustav Mahler's Symphony No. 2, with Leonard Bernstein conducting, was telecast by CBS.
 Near the end of NBC's coverage of the assassination and funeral, which ended past 1:00 a.m.
 ET, November 26, the network broadcast a live special post-midnight concert by the National Symphony Orchestra, conducted by the director, Dr. Howard Mitchell, at Constitution Hall.

 Many radio stations – even many Top 40 rock and roll outlets – also went commercial-free, with many non-network stations playing nothing but classical and/or easy listening instrumental selections interspersed with news bulletins.
 (It has been reported, though, that some stations, such as WAPE in Jacksonville, Florida, and other stations in parts of the country where Kennedy was unpopular carried on with their normal programming as usual.)
 Most stations did return to normal programming on the day after the funeral.